MUG-CSAIL/DeckViewer/README.md

 # DeckViewer

-This code is part of the research project for multimodal interaction with an Aircraft Carreir Deck Ouija Board Display.
+This code is part of the research project for multimodal interaction with an Aircraft Carrier Deck Ouija Board Display.

 # Environment
 * Currently developing on Ubuntu 12.04 with Sun Java 7.
 Tested on Windows 7.
+Built using Eclipse (Version Kepler)

 # Prerequisites